ideasawakened/ideasawakened.github.io/_posts/2024-01-24-lets-do-the-rewrite-again-horror-show.md

 description: 'AI-generated lyrics to the "Lets Do The Rewrite Again" horror show theme song dedicated to so many Delphi projects.'
 ---

 Sometimes you get an idea that you just have to dig into just a little bit deeper...
-I made an off-handed comment earlier today to **Ian Barker** (as usual) and later thought about it a little more and thought I would spend a bit more time on it tonight.
+I made an off-handed comment earlier today to **Ian Barker** (as usual) and later thought about it more and figured that I would spend a bit more time on it tonight.

 The concept involves [The Rocky Horror Picture Show](https://www.conservapedia.com/Rocky_Horror_Picture_Show) which is an American cult-classic musical comedy film.
 I remember first seeing it in the mid-1980's at the midnight show at a local cinema.
 The movie played as the last show of the weekend as a tradition over the span of quite a few years.
 It became a fairly popular local event that teenagers and adults of all ages attended.